jekymin8232/vitalguardai-com/README.md

 **Cockroaches are not stupid.
 They have survived on Earth far longer than humans have**

-### An AI designed to save lives does not need a data center.
-A single sheet of paper can be enough.
+**An AI designed to save lives does not require a data center.
+It can be implemented using nothing more than a single sheet of paper.**

 AI can be implemented on nothing more than a single sheet of paper.
 Even advanced countries can face situations where everything falls to zero.
 When all systems collapse, conventional big-tech AI systems stop functioning.
 To save lives in critical moments, the technology must be easy to operate locally and highly maintainable.
 By the time emergency responders arrive, it may already be too late.